alivesubstance/branch-manager/README.md

 Features:
 * Check out same branch in multiple Git repositories
 * Switch repositories to already existed branch.
-Plugin find common branches in selected repositories and suggest to choose one to be checked out.
+Plugin find common branches in selected repositories and suggest to choose one to be checked out
 * Remove unneeded local branches.
 Plugin shows branches that do not have tracking remotes and allow to delete them